The Eternal Sunshine Tour

 Critical reception

+In a five-out-of-five star review, The Guardian journalist Paula Mejía wrote that Grande's "first tour in seven years brought the house down with emotive ballads and clubby bangers delivered with saucy wit."[25]
 Billboard's Lyndsey Havens described Grande's opening night as "more special than ever".
-She further highlighted the concert's storytelling and Grande's humor as one of the best moments of the night.[14]
-In a review for USA Today, Melissa Ruggieri described the concert's production as "lavish" and felt the tour was a "well-earned victory lap" and a "welcome homecoming" for Grande.[21]
-Larisha Paul of Rolling Stone highlighted Grande's choice to craft a "pointed" set list, which they felt created "an essential conversation between herself and her fans".[15]
+She further highlighted the concert's storytelling and Grande's humor as one of the best moments of the night.[15]
+In a review for USA Today, Melissa Ruggieri described the concert's production as "lavish" and felt the tour was a "well-earned victory lap" and a "welcome homecoming" for Grande.[22]
+Larisha Paul of Rolling Stone highlighted Grande's choice to craft a "pointed" set list, which they felt created "an essential conversation between herself and her fans".[16]

 Commercial performance

-Tickets for the Eternal Sunshine Tour sold out rapidly due to popular and high demand, leading to widespread fan disappointment over technical issues and inflated prices on the resale market such as Stub Hub, Viagogo, TickPick, and Vivid Seats: resale tickets for the Los Angeles shows ranged between $780 to over $7,000.[22][23]
-Ticketmaster and SeatGeek crashed during the pre-sale,[24] and fans reported experiencing long queues and technical glitches on the sites and other official ticketing platforms, which prevented them from purchasing tickets at face value pricing.[25][26][27]
-Fans also criticized Grande and Live Nation for booking arenas, arguing Grande's seven-year touring hiatus and the demand from her large fan base would have been better accommodated by larger venues such as stadiums.[28]
+Tickets for the Eternal Sunshine Tour sold out rapidly due to high demand, leading to widespread fan disappointment over technical issues and inflated prices on the resale market such as Stub Hub, Viagogo, TickPick, and Vivid Seats: resale tickets for the Los Angeles shows ranged between $780 to over $7,000.[36][37]
+Ticketmaster and SeatGeek crashed during the pre-sale,[38] and fans reported experiencing long queues and technical glitches on the sites and other official ticketing platforms, which prevented them from purchasing tickets at face value pricing.[39][40][41]
+Fans also criticized Grande and Live Nation for booking arenas, arguing Grande's seven-year touring hiatus and the demand from her large fan base would have been better accommodated by larger venues such as stadiums.[42]

 Grande released a statement addressing the high prices on the resale market, stating that "it's not right" and she is "incredibly bothered", urging ticket sellers to sell at face value.[43]
 She also opted out of dynamic pricing, setting ticket prices to prioritize affordability.[44]
 Following the events, Ticketmaster and Live Nation were sued by the United States Federal Trade Commission (FTC), accused of bait-and-switch price advertising, using junk fees, and enabling ticket brokers to harvest tickets in violation of Ticketmaster purchase limits to sell them at marked-up prices on the company's own resale platform.[45][46]
 In January 2026, Ticketmaster announced that canceled tickets (from scalper violations) would be getting reissued directly to real fans via a request process in February.[47][48]